A business will need to adopt a data breach strategy, a systematic response to rectifying a leak of company data.

 The disclosure of information is dependent on the industry and the situation.
 Some industries, such as the financial, are required to report a data breach within a strict time-frame.
 Ideally, the data leak should not be communicated to the public until a team has been formed to deal with the breach, it has been contained and resolved.
 The PR department, local authorities and legal department should then be notified.
 It should be spoken about in a unified manner, with all employee’s statements coinciding.

-"Disclosure comes as a part of what happened – if credit cards were stolen vs. a breach of internal intellectual property," says Pat Calhoun, the senior vice president and general manager of network security at McAfee.
+"Disclosure comes as a part of what happened – if credit cards were stolen vs. a breach of internal intellectual property," says Pat Calhoun, the Senior Vice President and general manager of network security at McAfee.
 Once the breach has been communicated, a team will also have to be available to deal with the repercussions.

 Re-examine security measures

 After the leak has been resolved and assessed, the long term implications will be confirmed.
 Certain questions will be posed, such as; Why has the company been targeted?
 Will it be targeted again and what will that mean for the future?
-The continued analysis of the breach will give the company some insight into the reason the breach succeeded, giving them the tools to create a remediation plan of how to avoid a future attack of the same calibre.
+The continued analysis of the breach will give the company some insight into the reason the breach succeeded, giving them the tools to create a remediation plan of how to avoid a future attack of the same caliber.
 It will also give a business the time to reassess their security systems, and to consider whether they need to invest more heavily in security measures.
 These systems will also require regular testing to ensure efficacy.

 Handle the press